TOPKIFER/Topkifer-eCom/README.md

-# Topkiffer e-commerce site
+# Topkifer e-commerce site

-This is topkiffer a personal project.
+This is Topkifer an e-commerce platform that will allow different stores to sell their products.